wp-plugins/smartpost-templates/readme.txt

 3. How a post looks after submitting it via a SmartPost template.

 == Changelog ==
+= 2.3.4 =
+* Fixes a compatibility issue with the Relevanssi plugin
+* Fixes an issue with video rotation
+* Adds .m4v video compatibility to the video component
+* Better error handling for video uploads and video conversions
+* Fixes a buffer output bug with the SP QuickPost widget

 = 2.3.3 =
 * Removes an include on wp-load.php for the video conversion script